 Strength of average male tibia

-Weakest section of the tibia
+Weakest sections of the tibia

-Moot protection of the tibia by muscles
+No protection of the tibia by muscle activity

 Factors effecting tibia strength

-• Other factors — There are other biomechanical and physiological factors that effect tibia strength, but the above factors are the main factors.
+• Other factors effecting tibia-strength — There are other biomechanical and physiological factors that effect tibia strength, but the above factors are the main factors.

-Practical reality of ski-binding release-settings.
+Practical reality of ski-binding release-settings on mitigating tibia fracture.

 There are long-running debates between the Germanic and the French approaches toward the interaction between ski-binding function and release settings.